George Harliono: Awards and recognition

 Harliono has received prizes in numerous international competitions, including the Grand Piano Competition in Moscow, the Sendai International Music Competition, the Royal Overseas League Music Competition in London, the Gina Bachauer Piano Competition in Utah, the Concours International de Lagny-sur-Marne in Paris, and the Dinu Lipatti Piano Competition in Bucharest.
 Earlier awards include the Emanuel Trophy (2012), first prize at the Evangelia Tjiarri International Piano Competition in Cyprus (2013), and the Jeunesses International Music Competition in Bucharest (2013).
 He was also a Lang Lang Music Ambassador in 2013 and received the Joan Davies Memorial Prize (2015).

 In 2018, Harliono was shortlisted for an award in the "Sound of Classical Poll" at the Classic BRIT Awards.
 In 2022, he was awarded the "Best Guest Artist" prize at the "440 Hz" awards for his performance of Beethoven Piano Concerto No. 5 at Zaryadye Hall in Moscow.
 In 2023, he won the Silver Medal at the XVII International Tchaikovsky Competition.

 Personal views and influences

 Harliono has stated his first piano teacher, Claire Swainsbury, was a significant early influence.
 He also credits Vladimir Ashkenazy and Alexander Sladkovsky as important influences.
-He considers Vladimir Horowitz his "all-time favourite" musician, noting Horowitz was once "paid in butter and chocolate".
+He considers Vladimir Horowitz his "all-time favourite" musician.